email linkedin

 klimaaktiv mobil Program

 Austria’s national action program for mobility management, klimaaktiv mobil, supports the development and implementation of mobility projects and transport initiatives that aim to reduce CO2 emissions.
 Since 2004, 21,000 climate-friendly mobility projects have been funded.
-The klimaaktiv mobil website offers a map with details of each project.
-Total financial support until 2021 amounted to EUR 168 million (USD 181 million).
+The klimaaktiv mobil website offers a map with details about each project.
+In 2024, the klimaaktiv website had a complete relaunch to enhance design, content, and usability.
+Total financial support until 2024 amounted to EUR 180 million (USD 194 million).

 IEA Technology Cooperation Programmes Funding

-Austria has been actively involved in the IEA Technology Collaboration Programmes (TCPs) since joining the IEA in 1975.
-The TCPs are seen as an important complement to Austrian national energy research and innovation (R&I) activities and contribute via Task outcomes and recommendations to national priorities.
+Austria has been actively involved in the International Energy Agency (IEA) Technology Collaboration Programmes (TCPs) since joining the IEA in 1975.
+The TCPs are an important complement to Austrian national energy R&I activities and contribute via Task outcomes and recommendations to national priorities.
 This funding programme fosters Austrian participation in the collaborative work within the IEA, disseminates results, and facilitates networking activities.
-On a national level, a yearly network event connects the expert networks active in the different IEA TCPs.
+On a national level, a yearly network event connects the experts who are active in the different IEA TCPs.

 R&I Mobility Strategy 2030

 The R&I Mobility Strategy 2030 provides financial support for R&I projects and activities for sustainable passenger and freight transport.
-The R&I Mobility Strategy 2030 focuses on four mission areas: Cities, Regions, Digitalization, and Technology.
-The annual budget ranges from EUR 15 million to 20 million (USD 16.2 million to USD 21.6 million).
+The strategy focuses on four mission areas: cities, regions, digitalization, and technology.
+The annual budget ranges from EUR 15 million to EUR 20 million (USD 16.2 million to USD 21.6 million).
 A project database is available online.

 Outlook

-The areas of deployment, though, depend on the use case.
+The areas of deployment depend on the use case.
 Electrification is the preferred option for use cases with limited energy requirements, such as passenger cars or light-duty vehicles with limited mileage.
-Here, R&I funding schemes are no longer directed at improving internal combustion engine (ICE) drivetrains.
-Funding programs, including for ICE applications, therefore focus on hydrogen, biofuel, and synthetic fuel topics for use cases with high-energy-density demands, such as aviation, waterborne, or non-road mobile machinery applications.

-Since 13 April 2024, the Regulation (EU) 2023/1804 on the deployment of alternative fuels infrastructure is in force.
+Since April 13, 2024, Regulation (EU) 2023/1804 on the deployment of alternative fuels infrastructure has been in force.
 The regulation outlines a framework for the deployment of charging and refueling infrastructure for road vehicles across the EU.
-It includes mandatory targets for member states instead of previous indicative targets, thus aiming to solve the uneven distribution of publicly accessible recharging infrastructure — a prerequisite for an EU-wide transition toward alternative drivetrains.
+It includes mandatory targets for member states instead of previous indicative targets, thus aiming to solve the uneven distribution of publicly accessible charging infrastructure — a prerequisite for an EU-wide transition toward alternative drivetrains.
+The new governmental programme states that the new EU Renewable Energy Directive III (RED III) regulation will be implemented as quickly and completely as possible (e.g., through acceleration of authorization procedures).

 Additional Information Sources